 on the best training regime for your rowing crew.

-A collection of short Stage 3 and 4 problems on processing and representing data.
+A collection of short Stage 4 problems on statistics.